agilepro/epiconsciousness/docs/Religion/Apologetics/probability-theory-abuse.md

 ## Truffle Argument

 Raises the truffle argument.
-Truffles are very hard to find, and if you just started digging naywhere, you would never find a truffle in thousands of years.
-Instead, truffle hunters use an edge: a sense of smell
+Truffles are very hard to find, and if you just started digging anywhere, you would never find a truffle in thousands of years.
+Instead, truffle hunters use an edge: a sense of smell.

 ## Stepping Stone Example